kristapsdz/divecmd/README.md

 ## Synopsis

 *divecmd* drives [libdivecomputer](http://www.libdivecomputer.org) to extract the contents of your dive computer in a safe, simple manner.
+It has two programs: *divecmd*, which downloads, parses, and formats dives;
+and *divecmd2term*, which graphs formatted dives in an ANSI/VT100 terminal.

 I forked [libdivecomputer](http://www.libdivecomputer.org)'s *dctool* to do so --- originally to provide output like